GerrySeidman/rectangles/auristorDBServer.md

 Upon installation, a user `yfsserver`  is created

-This is the equivalent of `sudo useradd -r -s /bin/nologin yfsserver`
+>> This is done by instal....REMOVE LINE ....This is the equivalent of `sudo useradd -r -s /bin/nologin yfsserver`

 ``` bash
 gerry@afsdb1:/vicepa$ id yfsserver